Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Most entrepreneurs look forward to tax season with the same amount of enthusiasm that kids usually have for a trip to the dentist.
-Not that you can blame either party.
-Dentists are so widely dreaded that there’s a term for it: dentophobia.
-And taxes can seem like a curse, adding pressure to the already-slim margins of a small business.
+Most entrepreneurs look forward to tax preparation season with the same amount of enthusiasm that kids usually have for a trip to the dentist.
+(Not that you can blame either party.
+Dentists are so widely dreaded that there’s a term for it: dentophobia.)
+Likewise, taxes can seem like a curse to business owners, adding pressure to the already slim margins of a small business.

 Taking this comparison a step further, which is worse?
 Is the impact of taxes on the bottom line as painful as a root canal?
 While the answer to these questions is debatable, research shows that the average effective tax rate hovers around 20%.